-Volunteers attend training workshops and are paired up with individual asylum seekers and refugees or family groups.
-Volunteers then undertake to take part in a variety of activities, including visiting refugees and asylum seekers within their homes and inviting them to take part in community activities.
+Volunteers attend workshops and are paired up with individual asylum seekers and refugees or family groups.
+Volunteers then undertake to take part in a variety of activities, including visiting refugees and asylum seekers and inviting them to take part in community activities.
 The aim is to offer friendship and support, help them access local services and to familiarise them with their local community.

 What qualities do volunteers need?

 - You should have an interest in asylum issues and human rights

 - Have good interpersonal skills

 - Be able to listen and understand difficulties